The following Private Client practice note provides comprehensive and up to date legal information covering:

 The notary then provides certification by the notarial act which must contain:

-the name and capacity of the parties and how the notary has verified
+the name and capacity of the parties and how the notary

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.